Odra CLI

 name = "odra-cli"

-Then, create a new file in the src/bin
+Then, create an empty file in the bin

 directory named odra-cli.rs